hyperledger-archives/sawtooth-core/docs/source/architecture/journal.rst

 block.

 To complete the process, all necessary transaction processors must be running.
-Minimally this includes the Sawtooth Config transaction processor.
+Minimally this includes the Sawtooth settings transaction processor.